 Matthew serves as Chief Operating Officer and manages Ergo’s Asia work.
 Previously he has worked for Gerson Lehrman Group, the U.S. State Department, the UN, and a range of academic and policy-oriented public and non-profit organizations.
 Matthew holds degrees from the University of Texas, the University of Hawaii, and Columbia University, and is a member of the Council on Foreign Relations.
 He has published papers on a variety of topics, ranging from strategies to improve U.S. public diplomacy to the political and social impact of economic development in China.
 He serves on the board of the Defense Language Institute Foundation and speaks Mandarin.

-Evan Pressman, Partner
+Evan Pressman, Managing Partner

 Strategic guidance from global leaders in business, government, and international affairs enables us to deliver highest quality solutions to our clients.

 Rafael Bardají served as National Security Advisor to Spain’s former prime minister José María Aznar from 1996-2004.
 He also served as Executive Advisor to Ministers of Defense Eduardo Serra and Federico Trillo.
 Bardají was the founder and Director of the Grupo de Estudios Estratégicos (GEES) and later the Director of Foreign Policy at FAES, both global affairs think tanks in Madrid.
 He is a member of the strategic advisory board of NATO Special Operations Forces Command and the Atlantic Council.
 He is currently the CEO of World Wide Strategy, a Miami-based consultancy.